magento/devdocs/src/contributor-guide/dod/automated-tests.md

 *  Can be covered by a black box test.
    *  The test must not be a mirror of the code.
 Instead, the test must validate that the contract of the method or class is upheld by the implementation.
 Specific implementations may be weak in certain areas so specific corner cases could cover that logic while still being a black box test.
 *  Would not be easily foreseen to have dependencies in the future.
    *  This can be hard to predict but a good example of when it would be unlikely is a simple utility class that performs some standalone operation.
-By contrast, a helper would be very likely to have dependencies by nature.
+By contrast, a helper would be very likely to have dependencies.

 Examples: